Fachschaft-Mathe-Informatik-Paderborn/Klausurarchiv/REST-API.md

 # Login and Authorization

-The Klausurarchiv server requires authorization for certain activities.
+The Klausurarchiv server requires authorization for certain requests.
 This authorization is provided with the following endpoints and is stored in the `KLAUSURARCHIV` cookie.
 This cookie should be set in all requests since it is used to check the authorization of the user.

 ## `POST /v1/login`